lightvector/KataGo/docs/Analysis_Engine.md

       * `utilityLcb` - The LCB of the move's utility.
       * `order` - KataGo's ranking of the move.
 0 is the best, 1 is the next best, and so on.
       * `pv` - The principal variation following this move.
 May be of variable length or even empty.
+   * `rootInfo`: A JSON dictionary with fields containing statistics for requested move itself calculated in the same way as they would be for the next moves.
+Current fields are: `winrate`, `scoreLead`, `scoreSelfplay`, `utility`, `lcb`, `utilityLcb`, `visits`.
    * `ownership` - If `includeOwnership` was true, then this field will be included.
 It is a JSON array of length `boardYSize * boardXSize` with values from -1 to 1 indicating the predicted ownership.
+   * `policy` - If `includePolicy` was true, then this field will be included.
+It is a JSON array of length `boardYSize * boardXSize` with positive values summing to 1 indicating the neural network's prediction of the best move before any search, and `-1` indicating illegal moves.